aws-samples/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 #### Background
 Amazon API Gateway can leverage an AWS Lambda function to make authorization decisions.
 In order to support bearer tokens, such as JWT tokens, you can use custom authorizers.
 When configured with a custom authorizer, API Gateway invokes a Lambda function with the request token and context.
 The Lambda custom authorizer must return a policy that API Gateway can use to make the authorization decision for the entire API, not just the specific method that was called.
 To make the creation of custom authorizers easier, we have created JavaScript and Python blueprints that you can select from the Lambda console.
 These blueprints contain a utility object that simplifies policy generation.

 You can also return a set of key/value pairs that are appended to the request context values.
-The code for our custom authorizer is in the `ListUnicornAuthorizer` folder, open the folder and take a look at the `index.js` file to get an idea of how our custom authorizer works.
-To authorize access to our new list rides API we rely on a custom scope called `UnicornManager/unicorn` - this scope is automatically added to client tokens produced by the Unicorn Manager application.
+The code for our custom authorizer is in the `ListUnicornAuthorizer` folder.
+Open the folder and take a look at the `index.js` file to get an idea of how our custom authorizer works.
+To authorize access to our new list rides API, we rely on a custom scope called `UnicornManager/unicorn` - this scope is automatically added to client tokens produced by the Unicorn Manager application.

 #### High-Level Instructions
 Use the AWS Lambda console to create a new Lambda function called **ListUnicornAuthorizer** that will process incoming JWT bearer tokens.
 Upload the provided [ListUnicornAuthorizer.zip](./ListUnicornAuthorizer.zip) as the function code.
-The authorizer Lambda function relies on an environment variable called **`USER_POOL_ID`**, define this in the Lambda console and set the value of the WildRydes **Pool Id** from the Cognito console.
+The authorizer Lambda function relies on an environment variable called **`USER_POOL_ID`**.
+Define this in the Lambda console and set the value of the WildRydes **Pool Id** from the Cognito console.

 Make sure to configure your function to use the **WildRydesLambda** IAM role you created in module 2 of this workshop.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Choose on **Services** then select **Lambda** in the Compute section.
+1. Choose on **Services**, then select **Lambda** in the Compute section.

 1. Choose **Create function**.